Support 1866-815-0888

 If this is the case at your factory, worker safety and a due diligence defense (if a related accident should occur) may be in jeopardy.

 Production requirements often prevent supervisors from leaving the shop floor during their regular shifts.
-If this is the case, consider training supervisors of other shifts or weekends to help ensure a safe workplace.
+If this is the case, consider training supervisors on other shifts or weekends to help ensure a safe workplace.

 Canadian Standards Association Z-142-02, Code for Power Press Operation: Health Safety, and Guarding Requirements defines a safety blocking device as a prop or support that is placed between the face of the ram and the bolster plate or between the dies to prevent the ram from falling from its own dead weight or dies from closing.